dnchelst/getdata-project/README.md

-# Coursera: Getting and Cleaning Data: Course Project
+### Coursera: Getting and Cleaning Data: Course Project
-Materials for Coursera Getting and Cleaning Data Course Project

 This repository contains all the necessary files required to complete this
 project: